japikas/ctrlx-mosquitto/README.md

 > [!WARNING]
 > This example configuration provides no security and should not be applied in production use.

+**TODO:** Implement mechanism to reload configuration when file modified.

 The project is derived from Eclipse Mosquitto github [https://github.com/eclipse/mosquitto](https://github.com/eclipse/mosquitto)